10+ Fundamental Tips for Landing Page Optimization

 Implementing some sort of social proof can be a real booster for converting more visitors.
 In the era of social media, you must add social testimonials.
 It might be a section of embedded tweets or Facebook posts, Instagram photos shared by users or any other kind client reviews and opinions.

 You need to add social proof so that you appear trustworthy.
-After all, you may know the saying: “If it’s not on Facebook, it didn’t happen” … People tend to search for social proof on social media so you need to show you are present there.
+After all, you know the saying: “If it’s not on Facebook, it didn’t happen” … People tend to search for proof on social media so you need to show you are present there.

 List of clients